Command Reference

 Most commands support these global options:

-: Show version information (root command only)
+--help, -h: Show help for the command--version, -v: Show version information (root command only)

 Command Structure